We’ve got drama, humour, courage in the face of opposition and a bit of cheekiness which combine to tell the story of our beloved trail.

 In 1994 the LWI trail committee conducted a trail usage survey from April to September.
 From this survey it was estimated that the trail had been used an impressive 10,000 times.
 Running and cycling accounted for 52% of the trail usage.
 The observations suggested that the public viewed the trail more for healthy recreation rather than a nature trail.
 During this year another funding venture raised $9,000.
 These funds, as before, were used to repair gates, weed control, insurance and taxes.

 As part of the trail management plan, Gord Catterson, of LWI, organized annual Earth Day trail clean-up from Confederation Street to Mandaumin Road.
 Public participation was always very significant, and each year a large dumpster (4) was filled.
 This arrangement lasted for some 25 years.
 In 2013, Gord passed the responsibility to Lambton Outdoor Club (LOC).
 Thus ended LWI’s involvement with HWNT.
 For a shorter period of time, LWI was involved in light trail clean-up of the trail section from Mandaumin to Camlachie village

-Yes there continues to be occasional problem, but on the whole, the trail is a huge success.
+Yes, there continues to be occasional problems, but on the whole, the trail is a huge success.
 The majority of the abutting owners have installed their own gates to access the trail.
 The issue of privacy is gone because of tree and shrub growth.
 One very notable point is that whenever an abutting property is up for sale, the trail becomes a positive selling point.